tikkisean/csc560-lab2/lab1.md

 so it "levels the playing field", unlike Java where some students  know it very well and others have little experience with it.

-Because this is the first year we are using Go, there will certainly be bugs in the labs or things that are not clear.
+There might be bugs in the labs or things that are not clear.
 Please be patient with us; we will do our best to be responsive and help you resolve issues and ambiguity.

 For GoDB We have provided you with a set of mostly unimplemented methods, which you will need to fill in.